Bureau of Land Management (BLM), Interior.

 The amount available will be 90 percent of the total volume of the Annual Conservation Helium Sale—1,890 MMcf.

 2.04 How Will the Conservation Helium Be Apportioned Among the Refiners?

 The apportionment to each Crude Helium Refiner will be based on its percentage share (rounded to the nearest 1/10th of 1 percent) of the total refining capacity as of October 1, 2000, connected to the BLM crude helium pipeline.

 2.05 What Will Happen if a Refiner or Refiners Request an Amount Other Than Their Share of What Is Offered for Sale?

-- If one or more refiners request less than their allocated share, any other refiner(s) that requested more than their share will be allowed to purchase the Start Printed Page 4791excess volume based on proportionate shares of remaining refining capacities.
+- If one or more refiners request less than their allocated share, any other refiner(s) that requested more than their share will be allowed to purchase the excess volume based on proportionate shares of remaining refining capacities.

 2.06 What Will Happen if the Total Amount Requested by the Crude Helium Refiners Is Less Than the 1,890 MMcf Offered in the Allocated Sale?

-Any excess volume not sold to the crude helium refiners will be added to the non-allocated sale volume.
+Any excess volume not sold to the Crude Helium Refiners will be added to the Non-Allocated Sale volume.
+Start Printed Page 56309